THE BLOG

 Self-Care

-• Go to yoga 1 x a week
+• Go to yoga one time a week

 Can you see the difference between standards and goals?
-My self-care goal is to go to yoga 1 x a week, but also my standard is to walk 7,500 steps.
-See how they work together.
+My self-care goal is to go to yoga once a week, but also my standard is to walk 7,500 steps daily.
+See how they work together?

 I created this blog post because I feel like as we head into the busy season, setting these guard rails of goals and standards will help us see the results we want even more.
 And if I am being honest, it is a step most of us skip.
 It is easier just to work and hope the goal gets met.
 Bill Copeland states, "The trouble with not having a goal is that you can spend your life running up and down the field and never score."